 🌷🍁🌷🍁🌷

-The dictionary compares mindfulness to awareness.
-I am already aware, or mindful, especially of my surroundings when I am out and about, but true to form in my shortcomings, there are times when I am not mindful enough.
 So, at the beginning of January and the start of a New Year, I resolved to be more mindful, partly because of the book given to me, and partly because being consciously mindful seems like an excellent idea.
-If I am more mindful, maybe I will not make as many mistakes, at least, that is my intent in seeking to be more mindful.
+If I am more mindful, maybe I will not make as many mistakes, at least, that is a partial intent in seeking to be more mindful.

 Mindfulness is a two-way street.
 There are times when our mindfulness is overridden by someone else's mindlessness.
 No matter how mindful we are, mindfulness and mindlessness sometimes collide.

 Several years ago, I was driving my car when I saw another vehicle up ahead and to my right, about to turn onto the street.
 Seconds later, I heard a thud and felt a jolt, as the driver rammed the passenger side of my car.
-She had not been the least bit mindful about her driving.
-I pulled over and parked on the side of the road, called 911, and waited for the police.
-When the officer arrived, a good Samaritan/witness, who had been driving behind me and had seen the whole thing, gave him a statement on my behalf.
+She had not been the least bit mindful.

 I was at an intersection waiting to make a U-turn when a rear-ender knocked me forward.
 "Not again," I sighed.
 With dread, I exited my car to survey the damage.
 The careless driver, a nicely dressed young man in his twenties, was getting out of his car.
 He asked if I was okay.
 I told him, "Yes," but that I needed to check the bumper.
 The young man asked me again, "Are you sure you're okay?"

 The young man sat in his car for a few minutes, then he walked over and handed me an envelope on which he had written, in fine penmanship, his name, address, phone number and insurance information.
 He asked a third time if I was alright.
 Then he showed me his insurance card, so I could compare the written information on the envelope with the printed information on the card, even though I had made no such request.
-Although he had been mindless a few minutes before, this young man proved to be mindful now.
+Although he had been mindless a few minutes before, the young man proved to be mindful now.

 🌷🍁🌷🍁🌷